Honorary Doctorate Recipients

 Wendy Swedlove's leadership of the Canadian tourism sector, through her nearly two decades of work with the Canadian Tourism Human Resource Council (CTHRC), is truly remarkable and has had far reaching impact.
 Her vision, integrity, ability to build consensus, and, above all, her passion for tourism human resources in Canada have resulted in contributions that are most deserving of our recognition and celebration.

 Sylvia Maracle of the Tyendinaga Mohawk people in eastern Ontario is a longtime leader in the economic, social, political and cultural recovery of Aboriginal peoples in Canada.
-As the executive director of the Ontario Federation of Indian Friendship Centres, she has overseen the development of friendship centres from their humble beginnings to the multi-purpose, multimillion-dollar agencies they are today.
+As the executive director of the Ontario Federation of Indigenous Friendship Centres, she has overseen the development of friendship centres from their humble beginnings to the multi-purpose, multimillion-dollar agencies they are today.

 Dr. Peter Senge is renowned as a business management thought-leader, widely recognized for his transformative insights concerning leadership, organizational behaviour and corporate responsibility.
 Senge is a senior lecturer at the MIT Sloan School of Management and the founding chair of the Society for Organizational Learning.
 His work has focused on sustainability and the goal of moving businesses from a philosophy of causing less harm to finding ways of doing more good in the world.